 Walt Disney died on December 15, 1966, during the initial planning of the complex.
-After his death, the company wrestled with the idea of whether to bring the Disney World project to fruition.
-However, Walt’s older brother, Roy, came out of retirement to make sure Walt’s biggest dream was realized.
-Construction started in 1967, with the company instead building a resort similar to Disneyland, abandoning the experimental concepts for a planned community.
+After his death, the company wrestled with whether to bring the Disney World project to fruition.
+However, Walt’s older brother, Roy, came out of retirement to ensure Walt’s biggest dream was realized.
+Construction started in 1967, with the company building a resort similar to Disneyland, abandoning the experimental concepts for a planned community.

-The Magic Kingdom was the first theme park to open in the complex, in 1971, followed by Epcot (1982), Disney’s Hollywood Studios (1989), and Disney’s Animal Kingdom (1998).
-It was Roy who insisted the name of the entire complex be changed from Disney World to Walt Disney World, ensuring that people would remember that the project was Walt’s dream.
+The Magic Kingdom was the first theme park to open in the complex in 1971, followed by Epcot (1982), Disney’s Hollywood Studios (1989), and Disney’s Animal Kingdom (1998).
+Roy insisted the name of the entire complex be changed from Disney World to Walt Disney World, ensuring that people would remember that the project was Walt’s dream.

 In 2018, Walt Disney World was the most visited vacation resort in the world, with an average annual attendance of more than 58 million.
 The resort is the flagship destination of Disney’s worldwide corporate enterprise and has become a popular staple in American culture.
 In 2020, Walt Disney World was chosen to host the NBA Bubble for play of the 2019–20 season of the National Basketball Association to resume at the ESPN Wide World of Sports Complex.

-Walt Disney World (as well as Disneyland) is also covered by an FAA prohibited airspace zone that restricts all airspace activities without approval from the Federal government of the United States, including usage of drones; this level of protection is otherwise only offered to American critical infrastructure (like the Pantex nuclear weapons plant), military bases, the Washington, DC Metropolitan Area Special Flight Rules Area, official presidential travels, and Camp David.
+Walt Disney World (as well as Disneyland) is also covered by an FAA-prohibited airspace zone that restricts all airspace activities without approval from the Federal government of the United States, including the usage of drones.
+This level of protection is otherwise only offered to American critical infrastructure (like the Pantex nuclear weapons plant), military bases, the Washington, DC Metropolitan Area Special Flight Rules Area, official presidential travels, and Camp David.